ebabel-eu/amar2000-client/README.md

 ## Release history

+Currently being developed: v1.0.1

-### v1.0.1 Refactoring and improvements (not released and tagged yet)
+### v1.0.1 Refactoring and improvements (future release)
 - creation of a staging environment
 - post install step in package.json to run webpack
-- reafactoring of dev and live dependencies to fit the post install step
+- refactoring of dev and live dependencies to fit the post install step
 - removal of bundle from repos
 - font name refactoring
 - robots.txt file